williams20015/video-chat-application/README.md

 # Video-chat-application WebRTC

-By using Simple-peer it connects one to one video chat web application.
+By using Simple-peer, this web app connects one to one video chat.